Cable Car Lines in Other California Cities

 The line used nice-looking single-ended California type cars that were similar to the original Ferries & Cliff House Railway cars.

-The Broadway/Telegraph Avenue line was electrified on 04-Jan-1893.
+The horse-drawn Broadway/Telegraph Avenue line was electrified on 04-Jan-1893.
 The Telegraph Avenue cars shared the cable car tracks on Broadway to the Ferries.
 The Broadway/San Pablo Avenue cable line was converted to electricity on 21-May-1899.

 from Poor's Directory of Railway Officials, 1887